asb2m10/jsusfx/pd/README.md

-jsusfx_pd - JesuSonic FX for Pure Data
+jsusfx_pd - Jesusonic FX for Pure Data
 ======================================
 The external object is called jsusfx~ and the specify the script to run.
 This script is search trough your pd/max path.